note103/choco/README.md

         fi
     }

-    # `m` is an example name.
+    # Command 'm' and Option 's' are example names.
 Replace it with that you want.

 # REQUIREMENT